14 transactional email examples to get you inspired

 Allow you to manage your preferences

 Beyond those features, there are many fun and creative ways to make your transactional email pop and deliver an awesome customer experience!
-Take inspiration from these 14 examples below.
+Let’s get to the examples!

 1. The account activation and verification emails 💫